vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 should perform jāgara (keeping awake ) in Visṇu worship under Amardaki tree; story of birth of Amardaka tree; HV

 I. 1214-1222.
-AmalakyekādasiOn Phā, śu.
+AmalakyekādaśīOn Phā, śu.
 11; worship of Hari at the root of

 ūmalaka tree, in which he and Laksmi are deemed to reside; Pad.
 VI.
 47. 33 ff. and HV I. 1155-56 (from Skanda, Prabhāsakhanda), SMK 516.
 SmK (364–366) gives an elaborate description of the worship of Damodara and Radhā